 - 2. Where setbacks are desired to be greater than the minimum required setbacks of a residential district, the following standards shall be used by the zoning administrator in making such determinations: - a) such setback shall not exceed the least side yard setback of the building to be erected, plus either the minimum front yard setback required for such building or the average of the front yard setbacks for buildings on abutting lots, whichever is greater. - b) in instances where side yard setbacks, for a building to be erected, are greater than 20 feet or vary on each side of such building or where the average front yard setback of buildings on abutting lots is less than 30 feet or is more than 60 feet, the zoning administrator shall determine the maximum front yard setback for a building to be erected in a manner consistent with the purpose of these provisions. - 3.
 Erection of a building at a front yard setback which is greater than the standards allowed in paragraph 2 shall require approval of a variance from the board as provided in chapter 18.55. - 4.
 The commission may establish setbacks from a street which are greater than the minimum front yard setbacks of a district in its approval of a plat under chapter 17.
 (Ord.
 5037, 1990). - 18.20.090 Rear Yards.
 In computing the depth of a rear yard for any building where the rear line of the lot adjoins an alley, one-half of the width of such alley may be included as rear yard depth; provided that the depth of the rear yard lying between the alley and the building shall be not less than 15 feet in any residential district and not less than ten feet in any other district.
 On corner lots the rear yard shall be not less than 8 feet.
 (Ord.
 5037, 1990). - 18.20.100 Requirements for Lake and River Frontage Lots.
-A. Accessory buildings on residential lots may be located in a front yard when such lot has frontage on a lake or river, provided that such accessory building shall be subject to all yard setback requirements of the principal building. - B. Except as provided in the waterway and greenway policies, which are adopted by reference herein; all buildings and parking lots shall be setback at least 30 feet from the ordinary high water mark of a lake or river and at least 10 feet from a greenway perimeter as defined in such policies. - C. No development shall occur on lake or river shorelines as defined in such policies exceeding 12 percent in slope.
+A. Accessory buildings on residential lots may be located in a front yard when such lot has frontage on a lake or river, provided that such accessory building shall be subject to all yard setback requirements of the principal building. - B. The provisions of the Development Guidelines for Waterway and Greenway Areas, which is adopted by reference herein, shall apply in the development of all buildings, parking lots, and other improvements for lots adjacent any lake or river frontage. - C. No development shall occur on lake or river shorelines as defined in such policies exceeding 12 percent in slope.
 (Ord.
+7090, §1, 2014, Ord.
 5037, 1990). - 18.20.110 Requirements for Double Frontage Lots.
 In the case of double frontage lots (interior lots having frontages on two more or less parallel streets): - A. All sides of said lots adjacent to streets shall be considered frontage and front yards shall be provided as required. - B. Detached accessory structures shall be only allowed in the yard opposite the front yard from which the principle structure is addressed.
 (Ord.
 5037, 1990). - 18.20.120 Requirements for Side Yards on Corner Lots.
 A. The side yard width for a dwelling on the street side of a corner lot shall comply with the following table:

 Width of Lot Side Yard Width

 40 feet 10 feet

 45 feet 13 feet

 50 feet 16 feet

 55 feet 19 feet

-60 feet
+60 feet 22 feet

 66 feet 26 feet

 70 feet 28 feet